 - Dec.
 3, 2019: Challenging The Automotive Paradigm in Reagan Democrat Country

-Also, check out the diverse and dedicated Detroit transit scene through our super-cool co-conspirators and other organizations we’re generally a fan of: Michigan Mobility Institute, MOSES, Motor City Freedom Riders, Transportation Riders United, and Young Transportation Professionals of Detroit.
+For more information on transit and mobility, check out the diverse and dedicated Detroit transit scene through our super-cool co-conspirators and other organizations we’re generally a fan of: Michigan Mobility Institute, MOSES, Motor City Freedom Riders, Transportation Riders United, and Young Transportation Professionals of Detroit.

 Separate from Handbuilt’s growing subscriber base, we are working on building an informal coalition of businesses, nonprofits, and individual supporters to demonstrate broad public support for transit expansion.
 As they advocate for our cause, so, too, do we advocate for them.
 The first step in building the coalition involves agreeing to a common vision statement on what transit means for the region.
 Here’s the working draft: